ash-dieback-crowdsource/data/README.md

 ####annotations
 This folder is designed to contain the results of annotations of assemblies in the assemblies folder.
 Annotations is used in a broad sense and could include gene calls in GFF format, or just SNP calls in a proprietary text format.
 It may contain links to very large files stored elsewhere on the web as well as those directly in the repository.
 As in the other folders, `annotation.README` in the project folder contains details on the required metadata for the annotation.info file.
 Every annotation folder should have one `annotation.info` file.

+####sequences
+This folder is designed to contain any other non-read or non-assembly sequence that have been generated e.g by PCR.
+These should be provided in some common sequence format like FASTA and described in a `sequence.info` file.

 ####other data types - extending the directory structure
 Extending the structure to hold data types we haven't thought of should be dead easy, just add a new folder in the strain folder.
 Make sure there is a .info file for the new datatype and a metadata definition in a .README file in the project_name folder